salogranada/Robotics-Test-Integration-Engineer/robotics/ros2/src/wheel_odometry/README.md

 * **ω** = (V<sub>right</sub> - V<sub>left</sub> ) / track

-Finally we can estimate the value of Ẋ and Ẏ and similarly X and Y by integrating the following terms:
+Finally, we can estimate the value of Ẋ and Ẏ and similarly X and Y by integrating the following terms:

 * **Ẋ** = V<sub>x</sub> * Cos(θ)